semanticsean/ATAT/README.md

   "
 }

-## 2. Add Email Aliases
+## 2. Add Email Address / Get Credentials Aliases
 If you are using the pre-baked agents, go to agents/agents.json and add the id of each agent as an email alias to your email management system.
 In Google (TM) Workspace, this is called "Add Alternate Emails".

+The password for Workspace has to be an 'app password' https://support.google.com/accounts/answer/185833?hl=en.

 ## 3. Run
 Deployment may require additional config, but Run should work out of the gate.

 The Flask server will open the Card site showing all agents automatically on Replit.
+Open the Webview pane if it doesn't open automatically.

 # ⚠️ Critical: